Mahdi2912/Daily-Fun/daily_digest.md

 💬 Daily Quote #2:
 "You can have it all.
 You just can't have it all at once. " — Oprah Winfrey

+💬 Daily Quote #3:
+"Be careful the environment you choose for it will shape you; be careful the friends you choose for you will become like them." — W. Clement Stone